Simo3ds/CustomLuma3DS-ITA/README.md

-    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works needs to be activated in adavnced menu config. and new3ds title configurator so you can chose which game extra config menu also changeable from godmode9 if you need to deactivate a feature.
+    Added permanent brightness calibration by Nutez -> From here Changed colors on config menu because why not Continue running after a errdisp error happens (you can press the instant reboot combo to reboot if nothing works needs to be activated in adavnced menu config.

+-and new3ds title configurator so you can chose which game

+    extra config menu also changeable from godmode9 if you need to deactivate a feature.
 - twl patch for emunand